 Zinchenko moved to tears as Everton & Man City fans unite to show support for Ukraine

-The world has been rocked in recent days by Russia's military incursion on Ukrainian soil, which has been widely condemned.
+The world has been rocked in recent days by Russia's military incursion on Ukrainian soil.

 Players such as Zinchenko and Everton's Vitaly Mykolenko have moved to express their rejection of the invasion, and both came together at Goodison Park to show their unity.